KarlaB3/T1-A2-Portfolio/readme.md

 # About The Project
 ## Functionality and Design
-The website is designed to be simple, navigable, responsive and accessible.
+The website is designed and built to be simple, navigable, responsive and accessible.

 This is achieved through: